 I noticed that a lot of posters don't read or can't read the JDK 6 documentation

 with all it's core classes neatly explained.
-May I suggest that at the least put this link in your bookmarks or favorites list and pay attention to the link
+May I suggest that at the least put

 on that page in the top right corner: you can even download the entire thing